Aditya20110/sunstorm-gui/README.md

 # sunst0rm-gui
 A GUI iOS Tether Downgrader

+# This branch is for mac os.and if you dont know how to clone it, type-

+# git clone -b mac-os https://github.com/Aditya20110/sunst0rm-gui --recursive

 # command to run gui
-sudo python3 sunstorm-gui.py
+python3 sunstorm-gui.py

 # command to run install.sh
-sudo bash install.sh
+bash install.sh

 # if u have any issue,open issue,if u want to contribute, make pull request